Our Mission & Strategic Plan

-Our K-4 campus with stunning bay views includes a gym, library, art room, music room, dedicated science classroom, and our popular “colab” maker space.
+Our TK-4 campus with stunning bay views includes a gym, library, art room, music room, dedicated science classroom, and our popular “colab” maker space.
 Students eat lunch outside, play on a climbing structure, run on our expansive grassy field, and find quiet spots for reading or imaginative play.
-Kindergarten students even have a dedicated outdoor lunch deck and play yard.
+Kindergarten and TK students each have a dedicated outdoor lunch and play space.

 Our middle schoolers enjoy a campus designed with 21st century skills and students in mind.
 Movable walls, rolling desks, comfortable hang out spots, and technology tools are found in many classrooms.
 Students flock to the field, the gym, and our arts building for drama, music, and art spaces.
 Older kids can be found at the “colab” laser cutting, sewing, drawing or prototyping.

 Wondering about the commute?
 Great news – we provide a transportation service before and after school to help make your mornings and afternoons much easier!
 Click here to learn more.